The Fab Four

 Most people don’t arrive knowing exactly what kind of AI support they need.
 They just know something feels harder than it should.

 The four roles below are designed to help you figure that out.
 Each one focuses on a different kind of pressure — the kind that builds quietly and makes everything else feel heavier.
-Working with one of them helps clarify where the real weight is sitting, what kind of support would actually help carry it, and whether Residency makes sense for where you are.
+Working with one of them helps clarify where the real weight is sitting, and what kind of support would actually help carry it.

 How We Learned What Narrow Scope